digitallawyer/openlegaldictionary/_definitions/chambers.md

   he is not holding a session of court.
 Business so transacted is said to be done “in chambers.”
 In re Neagle (C. C.) 39 Fed.
 855, 5 L. R. A. 78; Von Schmidt v.
 Widber, 99 Cal.
 511, 34 Pac.
 109; Hoskins v.
 Baxter, 64 Minn.
 226, 66 N. W. 969.
-The term Is also applied, ln England, to the prl-vate office of a barrister
+The term is also applied, in England, to the prl-vate office of a barrister
 published_at: '2018-07-07'
 layout: post
 ---